kanica-goddard/ezSHOP/README.md

 ## Features
 - Home Page
 - Products Page
-- Customer Registration - *must login to add items to your cart
+- Customer Registration
 - Sends Registration Confirmation Emails
 - Login
 - Cart

+*Must login to add items to your cart

 ## How to Use this Project